ChickTechRDU/rpi-wordpress-screen/README.md

     "username2's blog": "http://$username2.example.com/wp-json/wp/v2"
 }

-# As we go through the blogs, we need to track which ones have the most comments.
-We store the
+# We need to figure out which blog(s) have the most comments.
+We will store the results of
-# top blogs in a variable that we'll overwrite each time we find a new blog that matches or exceeds
+# our investigation in a list.
+As we process each blog we will either replace the list with a new
-# our current top blog.
+# winnig blog or append to the list if a tie is found.

 top_blogs = []
-# For each of the blogs with the most comments, we'll track the number of comments that is with
-# another variable.
+# Store how many comments this blog has in a variable
 top_blog_total_comments = 0

 # Again we'll use a for loop to get the total comments for each blog in the blog_urls dictionary.